superlistapp/super_native_extensions/super_drag_and_drop/README.md

 class MyDraggableWidget extends StatelessWidget {
   @override
   Widget build(BuildContext context) {
-    return DragItemWidget(
+    // Drag item widget provides the content for the drag (DragItem). return DragItemWidget(
       dragItemProvider: (snapshot, session) async {
-        final item = DragItem(
+        // DragItem represents the content bein dragged. final item = DragItem(
           // snapshot() will return image snapshot of the DragItemWidget.
           // You can use any other drag image if your wish.